What We Fund

 For a detailed description of these focus areas, please review the Ability Central Funding Priorities

 Our grant cycle follows the calendar year.
 Projects are expected to last 12 months; grant amounts range from $10,000 to $100,000; organizations can receive a maximum of three consecutive years of funding.
 Ability Central is now also accepting requests for multiyear projects from current and previous grantees only; the maximum grant amount is $200,000 for a 3-year project.

 Ability Central (Formerly DCF) Funded Projects

-Since 2011, DCF has funded 149 projects by 78 organizations throughout California.
+Since 2011, Ability Central Philanthropy has funded 164 projects by 93 organizations throughout California.

 - 2019 Grant Cycle: download grantees (pdf) - With links to detailed project profiles